Why do we care so much?

 1. How many ingredients are there?
 If this treat is calling itself jerky, any number higher than one is an immediate disqualification.
 The ingredient list translates to how manufactured and processed the product is.

 Consider for a moment that every single pet food (that doesn't totally suck) uses meat as its primary source of protein.
 This means chicken, beef, other poultry, fish, pork etc. are the foundation of the nutrition.
 Why would you put anything into a treat that isn't one of those?
+Just because we humans like to drink sugar loaded soda pop and eat candy doesn't mean a dog treat should contain sugar, salt, glycerin, smoke flavoring, plus whatever else you'd find on a label. *Points finger at most of the flavored dog treats*

 2. Read the guaranteed analysis.
 In particular, check out the moisture rating on each product you examine.
 It is easy to understand what jerky is supposed to be: dried meat.
 Right?
 What if I told you the higher that moisture percentage goes, the more preservatives are required?